 Contrast is the most important factor in picture quality.
 While neither of these LCD technologies will achieve the black levels of OLED, some are better than others.

 While neither technologies are inherently worse at it, almost every IPS type panel we've tested have been made by LG.
 These all come with the same flaw of having lesser than average black uniformity.
-VA panels tend to perform better on average in this metric when compared to IPS ones, in fact, IPS TVs dominate the bottom of our lists.
+VA panels tend to perform better on average in this metric when compared to IPS ones; in fact, IPS TVs dominate the bottom of our lists.

 There's an additional type of clouding present on IPS TVs.
-It appears when you are off-angle vertically, this is what we call "IPS Glow."
+It appears when you are off-angle vertically; this is what we call "IPS Glow."
 It is very similar visually to standard black uniformity issues, but it will normally have a yellow tint.

-Liquid crystal displays (LCD) function by having, as the name suggest, liquid crystals in the little colored packets that form the pixels.
+Liquid crystal displays (LCD) function by having, as the name suggests, liquid crystals in the little colored packets that form the pixels.
 These crystals react and change position when charged with electricity, and they block more or less light depending on their position.

 IPS displays have their crystals aligned horizontally at all times.
 When charged, they only rotate to allow light out.
 VA displays have their crystals aligned vertically.
 When they are charged, they move to a horizontal position allowing light through, similar to IPS.
 When current isn't sent through them, however, their vertical alignment blocks light far more efficiently, thus creating better blacks and giving better contrast.

 You can also find PLS type displays.
 These are fundamentally the same as IPS, except they're made by Samsung.
 They tend to have excellent response times but are otherwise no different.
 When you compare the pixels visually, IPS will look like chevrons, VA will look like very straight rectangles, and PLS will look like round edged capsules.